Arunkavale/CRM-Server/README.md

    - For creating a new user
      * change postman HTTP method to post and change the route url  http://localhost:3000/users and select body. inside body select row and change formate as a JSON
-     * create a object with the valid field
+     * create a object with the valid field and send the request as example

      ex:
      ```bash